arcticmatt/pencil-flip/content/How-To/how-to-setup-blog.md

 So now that we've got that set up, we can run `git add -A` to add all our files, and then run `git commit` to update our site!
 It's as easy as that.
 Remember to push to `master` occasionally if you want to update your remote branch.
 ##4.
-Set Up Your Custom Domain Name, Part 1
+Maybe You Should Start Thinking Of a Cool Domain Name...
 At this point, you should be able to test your blog using `make devserver` and looking at [http://localhost:8000](http://localhost:8000).
 You should also be able to easily update the Github Project site by simply commiting to the master